ruby-rdf/rdf-bert/README.md

 Protocol Description
 --------------------

-BERT and BERT-RPC are an attempt to specify a flexible binary serialization and RPC protocol that are compatible with the philosophies of dynamic languages such as Ruby, Python, Perl, JavaScript, Erlang, Lua, etc. BERT aims to be as simple as possible while maintaining support for the advanced data types we have come to know and love.
+BERT and BERT-RPC specify a flexible binary serialization and an RPC protocol compatible with the philosophies of dynamic languages such as Ruby, Python, Perl, JavaScript, Erlang, Lua, etc. BERT aims to be as simple as possible while maintaining support for the advanced data types we have come to know and love.
 BERT-RPC is designed to work seamlessly within a dynamic/agile development workflow.
 The BERT-RPC philosophy is to eliminate extraneous type checking, IDL specification, and code generation.
 This frees the developer to actually get things done.

 * __BERT__ (Binary ERlang Term) is a flexible binary data interchange format based on (and compatible with) Erlang's binary serialization format.